mgbec/Kiro-langchain-vector/README.md

-# Kiro-langchain-vector
+# Kiro-langchain-vector-spec
-using AWS Kiro for vibe and spec coding of vector database creation and storage in S3
+using AWS Kiro for spec coding of vector database creation and storage in S3